molecules/sarray_script/README_template.md

 # DIAGNOSTICS

-If `--file-pattern` and `--paired-file-pattern` are both used but they generate different numbers of files, then the following error will be
+If `--file-pattern` and `--paired-pattern` are both used but they generate different numbers of files, then the following error will be
 seen:

-    ERROR: --file-pattern and --paired-file-pattern produce
+    ERROR: --file-pattern and --paired-pattern produce
            different numbers of files.
 List of 'File name (paired file name)':

 Followed by a list of the files that were assumed to be the pairs and which